Fees and funding

 If you are coming here from outside the EU:

 You will need to pay overseas tuition fees for your course.
-Our fees for international students are competitively priced compared to other higher education institutions in this part of the UK.

 If you are coming here from within the EU:

 You should pay the same fees as UK students provided that you are a holder of a EU passport.
 You will find course fees on our individual course pages .
 If you are from an EU country, you may be able to get a tuition fee loan; visit gov.uk for more information.

 EU students may be able to apply for a postgraduate loan from the Government.
 If you have been living in the UK for at least three years before your course starts, you may also qualify for a professional and career development loan; visit gov.uk for more information and eligibility criteria.

 Both EU and international students can also potentially get funding for their studies through sponsorship from an employer.
 This could be an option open to you if your work is happy to sponsor a course that’s relevant to your role or the sector you work in.

 It's also worth contacting companies, charities or professional societies about sponsorship if you know you’ll be working on research as part of your course that might be relevant to them.
 Many students find financial support for postgraduate studies this way.

 Scholarships and bursaries